Kilis: History

 The population of Kilis was 20.000 and it was a city in which production, commerce and cultural functions were developed at the end of the 19th century and it was also a center in which agricultural products (such as grapes, cereals etc.) cultivated in nearly 500 villages around it was processed and industrial products were produced and marketed.

 As in the whole Ottoman geography, members of the three major religions are living here together and culture and art are highly developed.
 37 mosques, 14 small mosques, 4 Dervish Lodges, 8 madrasahs, 4 churches, 1 synagogue, 31 fountains, 5 Turkish baths, 40 coffee houses, 5 pharmacies and 5 drinking houses that were present in the city at the end of the 19th century give information about the social and cultural structure here.
 Poetry, music and handicrafts and especially architecture was developed.

 Kilis was part of the Aleppo Vilayet of the Ottoman Empire until the First World War, after which it passed to the Republic of Turkey.
 There was also an Armenian and Jewish community.
-The sizable Armenian population was persecuted and eventually massacred during the Armenian Genocide.

 Being a border town, Kilis has long had a reputation for smuggling and drug trafficking.
 Although this has apparently been reduced, even today cigarettes, spirits and cheap electrical items can be bought for cash at low prices.
-During the Syrian Civil War, the city became a target of continuous rocket attacks by ISIL. in April 2016, the town was struck by rockets fired by ISIS killing 21 people and injuring others.

-Öncüpınar Accommodation Facility is near the town.
+During the Syrian Civil War, the city became a target of continuous rocket attacks by ISIL. in April 2016, the town was struck by rockets fired by the Islamic State killing 21 people and injuring others. Öncüpınar Accommodation Facility is near the town.

 Demographics

-Zakariya al-Qazwini mentioned Kilis as a Turkic village in Athar al-Bilad.
-In his magazine from 1844, William Harrison Ainsworth included Kilis as a settlement of 12 thousand people, mostly composed of Turkomans and some Armenians, Kurds, and Osmanlis.
-In 1850, Francis Rawdon Chesney mentioned that Kilis was chiefly inhabited by Turkomans, who were agriculturists and carriers, and also Armenians, Turks, and Kurds, totaling to 12 thousand people.
+Zakariya al-Qazwini mentioned Kilis as a Sunni Turkoman village in Athar al-Bilad.
+In his magazine from 1844, William Harrison Ainsworth included Kilis as a settlement of 12 thousand people, mostly composed of Turkomans and some Armenians, Arabs, and Osmanli.
+In 1850, Francis Rawdon Chesney mentioned that Kilis was chiefly inhabited by Turkomans, who were agriculturists and carriers, and also Armenians, Turks, and Arabs, totaling to 12 thousand people.
 In 1869, American missionaries noted that the prevalent language in Kilis was Turkish unlike Aleppo, while Arabic was mostly spoken by the Greeks of the town, who also understood Turkish but didn't prefer the language.
-In Encyclopædia Britannica Eleventh Edition from 1911, Kilis was included as a town of 20 thousand inhabitants, mainly composed of Circassians, Turkomans, and Arabs.
+In 1911, Kilis was reported to be a town of 20 thousand inhabitants, mainly composed of Circassians, Turkomans, and Arabs.
 In 1914, the kaza of Kilis consisted of 78,905 Muslims, 434 Greeks, 3,934 Armenians, 775 Jews, 376 Armenian Catholics, and 390 Protestants.